inikhilkedia/Cedar-Payment-Flow/README.md

-The Page file is a client-side component responsible for displaying a welcome message and payment summary to the user.
-It uses the context provided by AppContext to manage state and actions within the application.
+The Page file is a client-side component that displays the user's welcome message and payment summary.
+It uses the context provided by AppContext to manage the state and actions within the application.